MorpheusAIs/Docs/!KEYDOCS README FIRST!/Morpheus Fundamentals/Mastery of Tokenomics.md

  ![meme](https://github.com/antonbosss/fantastic-bassoon/blob/main/tokenomics-doc/meme-tokenomics1.jpg)

-## Techno Capital Machine tokenomics engine
+## Techno Capital Machine Tokenomics Engine
 Morpheus introduces a novel token distribution mechanism called the Techno Capital Machine (TCM).
 It distributes tokens fairly while accruing value that is used to provision Protocol-Owned Liquidity (POL).

 Here is an overview of the TCM mechanism: